Rahilsamnani27/BankMarketingPrediction/README.md

 17. Deposit : Whether the clients said yes to subscribe for a term deposit.
 It has two categories. ‘yes’ or ‘no’.

 ### Experiment & Discussion
-Seven different algorithms are used to solve this problem.
+Four different algorithms are used to solve this problem.
 Various results have been compared at the end using table.
 A plot is used to compare ROC curves.
 Recall is used as one of the performance matrix.
 ##### Why Recall ?
 As It is a marketing problem a lot of resources are included and it is very important to optimise results to save resources.
 The target variable is ‘deposit’ which reads yes or no based on success or failure of phone calls.
 Finding out only those clients which have higher chances of saying yes to subscription of term deposit , will save a lot of manhours and efforts.
 Predicting as many positives as possible out of actual positives from dataset is the goal here, recall has been chosen as one of the performance matrices along with accuracy and AUC score.
 ##### Hyperparameter Tuning
 Selecting the right hyperparameter and it is probable range is a crucial task.
 Selecting a wider range may cause longer execution time while selecting a narrow range may result in poor tuning of hyperparameters.
 So enough number of parameters are chosen with enough range to avoid both problems.
-In KNN, K is the hyperparameter which indicates the number of nearest neighbours used by algorithm to do the majority vote and predict result.
 Naïve Bayes internally uses alpha, which is basically constant of Laplace smoothing.
 In Logistic Regression, λ is the hyperparameter which controls the amount of regularisation in optimisation.
 Sklearn implements it as c for uniformity.
 Most important parameter of Decision tree is max_depth.
 It is higher value may cause overfitting and lower value may cause underfitting.
 Apart from that min_samples_leaf, min_sample_split and criterion are tuned for Decision tree.
 In addition to that random forest uses some extra parameters.
 Bootstrap will decide if samples are bootstraped or not.
 Max_features decides how many features to choose while doing column sampling.
 N_estimators will decide how may trees to be included in forest.
 In this project XGBOOST uses eta, min_child_weight, gamma, subsample, colsample_bytree as hyperparameter.

 ### Accuracy given by algorithms

-1. KNN	= 0.74
-2. Naïve Bayes = 0.70
+1. Naïve Bayes = 0.70
-3. Logistic Regression	=	0.81
+2. Logistic Regression	=	0.81
-4. LR with polynomial Feature degree 2	=	0.84
+3. LR with polynomial Feature degree 2	=	0.84
-5. LR with polynomial Feature degree 3	=	0.83
-6. SVM	=	0.82
-7. Decision Tree	=	0.81
+4. Decision Tree	=	0.81
-8. Random Forest	=	0.84
-9. XGBOOST	=	0.85
+5. XGBOOST	=	0.85

 ### Discussion
 For Naïve Bayes there is no need to do the hyperparameter tuning.
 The algorithm does it internally.
 For logistic regression it uses L2 regularization to give the best result.
 The first two algorithms have lower results.
-KNN is distance based algorithm.
-As the number of features increase it is performance decreases due to curse of dimensionality.
 Naïve Bayes is mostly used for text classification.
 It is more efficient with categorical features and for numerical features it requires gaussian distribution.
 Tree based Algorithms are giving better results that others.

 ### Conclusion
 This sums up for the classification task of bank marketing dataset.
 It is found that XGBOOST gives the best value for accuracy which is 0.85.
-The results of K nearest neighbours and Naïve Bayes are less while rest of the algorithms have given more or less same result with minor differences.
+The results of Naïve Bayes are less while rest of the algorithms have given more or less same result with minor differences.
 As per the feature importance of XGBOOST it is clear that bank should focus more on clients with success in previous campaign.
 Whether client uses cellular phone or not and the month in which client is being called play a vital role in prediction.
 One thing should be noted that  this modelling is based on behaviour of clients and not on their motivations.
 The features reveal the actions of client but not his/her thought process.
 So more descriptive features can be useful here for example interview summery.
 In that case natural language processing will give better results.
 In these times of crisis preserving the relationship with best customers is more crucial than ever.
 Using these results bank can specifically target clients and gain higher success in their endeavours.
 Saving a lot of time by not focusing on clients with less probability is yet another advantages of this project.